mathworks/OpenTelemetry-MATLAB/examples/ai_agent/AddObservabilityToAIAgent.md

 # Capture Details of LLM Interactions

-To build observability into AI Agent workflow, capture inputs, outputs, properties, and metadata of interactions with the OpenAI LLM.
+To build observability into an AI Agent workflow, capture inputs, outputs, properties, and metadata of interactions with the LLM.
 Start an OpenTelemetry span for each interaction, and then record LLM inputs, outputs and other data as attributes of the span.
 OpenTelemetry metrics can be used to aggregate quantities across multiple calls to the LLM, such as the total number of LLM calls and the total number of tokens.

 ## Query Pricing